 Type II vagal indigestion, more correctly termed failure of omasal transport, develops as a result of any condition that prevents ingesta from passing through the omasal canal into the abomasum.
 Adhesions and abscesses (reticular or single liver abscesses) are the most common cause of failure of omasal transport and are usually located on the right or medial wall of the reticulum near the route of the vagus nerve.
 Reticular abscesses and adhesions are almost invariably the result of traumatic reticuloperitonitis.
 Mechanical obstruction of the omasal canal by ingested material (eg, plastic bags, rope, placenta) or masses (eg, lymphosarcoma, squamous cell carcinoma, granulomas, or papillomas) can also cause chronic ruminoreticular distention due to failure of omasal transport.

 Type III vagal indigestion is a secondary abomasal impaction.
-Primary abomasal impaction develops due to feeding of dry, course roughage, such as straw, in a chopped or ground form with restricted access to water and usually during extremely cold temperatures (see Dietary Abomasal Impaction Dietary Abomasal Impaction Impaction of the abomasum develops in pregnant beef cows during cold winter months when cattle have decreased water intake and are fed poor-quality roughage.
-Impaction also has been seen in... read more ).
+Primary abomasal impaction develops due to feeding of dry, course roughage, such as straw, in a chopped or ground form with restricted access to water and usually during extremely cold temperatures (see Dietary Abomasal Impaction in Cattle Dietary Abomasal Impaction in Cattle Abomasal impaction is an infrequently diagnosed disease of cattle characterized by drier-than-normal abomasal contents and a larger-than-normal abomasal volume.
+The initial clinical signs are... read more ).
 Secondary abomasal impaction is seen most commonly after an episode of traumatic reticuloperitonitis or occasionally as a sequela of abomasal volvulus.
 Mechanical fixation of the reticulum to the ventral abdominal floor in cows with reticuloperitonitis interferes with the normal sieving action of the reticulum, with passage of large fiber particles (>2 mm long) into the abomasum.
 The abomasum has difficulty in emptying the larger particles of food because of the increased viscosity, and they accumulate in the abomasum, resulting in abomasal impaction.